etherchina/solidity-doc-cn/yul.rst

         L'[$parami] = vi and L'[$reti] = 0 for all i.
         Let G'', L'', mode = E(Gn, L', block)
         G'', Ln, L''[$ret1], ..., L''[$retm]
-    E(G, L, l: HexLiteral) = G, L, hexString(l),
+    E(G, L, l: StringLiteral) = G, L, utf8EncodeLeftAligned(l),
-        where hexString decodes l from hex and left-aligns it into 32 bytes E(G, L, l: StringLiteral) = G, L, utf8EncodeLeftAligned(l), where utf8EncodeLeftAligned performs a utf8 encoding of l and aligns it left into 32 bytes
+        where utf8EncodeLeftAligned performs a utf8 encoding of l and aligns it left into 32 bytes